DoctorMcKay/node-globaloffensive/README.md

 An array containing the items in your inventory.
 Undefined until `connectedToGC` is emitted.

-As of v2.1.0, some special property are populated on items in this array (and also item objects in `itemAcquired` and related events), where applicable:
+As of v2.1.0, some special properties are populated on items in this array (and also item objects in `itemAcquired` and related events), where applicable:

 - `position` - This item's position in your inventory.
 If the item is new and unacknowledged, this is `0`